ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 }
 ```

-Compile the test program with correct compiler flags and run the shellcode.
+Compile the test program with the correct compiler flags and run the shellcode.

 > ***Provide the commands for compiling the program, the source code of the test C program with shellcode, and a screenshot when you successfully open a shell by executing the shellcode.***

 ----
-Task 3 : Defeating No-eXecute
+Task 3: Defeating No-eXecute
 ----
 In previous the task we have executed some arbitrary code straight from the stack.
 This is a bit simple and old method, and has been prevented some (long) time ago.